 Full-time study is defined as enrollment in at least 9 semester hours during each fall and spring term.
 For financial aid purposes, 6 semester hours is generally regarded as full-time enrollment.
 During the interim terms, enrollment in 3 semester hours is full-time.
+During the summer semester, enrollment in 6 semester hours is full time.
 Specific scholarships may have additional course load requirements.

 The M.Div. degree can be completed in three academic years with an average load of 30 hours each year.
-The M.A.R. degree can be completed in two academic years with an average load of 25 hours each year.
+The M.A.R. degree can be completed in two academic years with an average load of 24 hours each year.
 It is recommended that the time for earning a degree be extended if the student is engaged in remunerative work that requires 20 hours per week or more.